Sleep Apnea and Treatment

 - Why Do I Feel Tired During the Day? – Apnea can cause multiple arousals from your sleep causing you not get the proper “deep” sleep that your body and mind need to feel refreshed and awake throughout the entire day.

-- Why Do I Have Morning Headaches? – While there are several factors that contribute to having headaches, the most common explanation to why people with sleep apnea have headaches in the morning is: the buildup of carbon dioxide and loss of oxygen when you stop breathing causes your blood vessels. surrounding the brain to dilate causing pain.
-After the chemicals in your blood have a chance to normalize the headache should dissipate.
+- Why Do I Have Morning Headaches?– While there are several factors that contribute to having headaches, the most common explanation to why people with sleep apnea have headaches in the morning is: the buildup of carbon dioxide and loss of oxygen when you stop breathing causes your blood vessels. surrounding the brain to dilate causing pain.

 - Why Have People Told Me My Personality Has Changed? – The lack of the deeper stages of sleep, which rest your mind and body, cause you to become overly tired and thus become “grumpy” and less tolerant of everyday situations.